 - Cottage cheese is usually gluten-free, but some brands may contain wheat starch or modified food starch made from wheat.
 Check the ingredient list to make sure.
 Read more about “modified food starch” in Answers from a Dietitian.

 - Mozzarella cheese is gluten-free.

 - Shredded cheese is usually gluten-free.
 Some may contain starch or cellulose to prevent the shreds from sticking together.
 However the starches/cellulose used in shredded cheese typically don’t contain gluten.
 Often potato starch is used, which is gluten-free.
 If a cellulose used is derived from wheat, this should be called out on the label.
 If you’re unsure about a particular brand of shredded cheese, read its label to see if it includes any gluten-containing ingredients such as wheat, barley or rye.

 - Cheese whiz is usually gluten-free.
 Read more about cheese whiz in Answers from a Dietitian.

 - Dairy-free cheese may not be gluten-free.
 Some dairy-free cheeses are made with flour, so read the ingredients label before eating dairy-free cheese.

 - String cheese or cheese sticks are usually gluten-free.

-- Cheese spreads are usually gluten-free, but make sure to read the label, as there may be gluten in the ingredients used to create the spread’s consistency.
+- Cheese spreads are usually gluten-free, but make sure to read the label, as there may be gluten in the ingredients used to create the spread’s consistency or add flavoring.

 Foods Containing Cheese